kaldun-tech/video-tutorials-practical-microservices/docs/deployment/digitalocean.md

 **Application Database:**
 - Component: `video-tutorials-app-db`
 - Environment Variable: `DATABASE_URL`
+- Mark as **Encrypted/Secret** for security

 **Message Store:**
 - Component: `video-tutorials-message-store`
 - Environment Variable: `MESSAGE_STORE_CONNECTION_STRING`
+- Mark as **Encrypted/Secret** for security

-DigitalOcean will auto-populate these with connection strings.
+DigitalOcean will auto-populate these with connection strings and encrypt them.

+**Note:** Encrypted environment variables appear as `EV[1:...]` in the app spec but are decrypted at runtime.
+This is the recommended approach for sensitive values like database connection strings.

 #### 5. Configure Health Checks